 • Spandex: Low heat (275 °F; 135 °C).
 No steam or dampening required.

 Find where to buy Irons and get inspired with our curated ideas for Irons to find the perfect item for every room in your home.
 With such a wide selection of Irons for sale, from brands like Acorn Manufacturing Co., you’re sure to find something that you’ll love.
-Shop from Irons, like the Steam Circulating Iron or the Black & Decker® F67E-2 Classic Metal Iron, while discovering new home products and designs.
+Shop from Irons, like the Round Clavos or the Ironing and Steam Mat, while discovering new home products and designs.
 Whether you’re looking to buy Irons online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.